tomjs/vite-plugin-vscode/README.md

 > Use `vue`/`react` to develop [vscode extension webview](https://code.visualstudio.com/api/references/vscode-api#WebviewPanel), supporting `esm` and `cjs`.

-In development mode, inject the code of [@tomjs/vscode-extension-webview](https://github.com/tomjs/vscode-extension-webview) into `vscode extension code` and `web page code`, use To support `HMR`; during production build, the final generated `index.html` code is injected into `vscode extension code` to reduce the workload.
+In development mode, inject the same code of [@tomjs/vscode-extension-webview](https://github.com/tomjs/vscode-extension-webview) into `vscode extension code` and `web page code`, use To support `HMR`; during production build, the final generated `index.html` code is injected into `vscode extension code` to reduce the workload.

 ## Features